Northern Cheyenne Exodus

-The Northern Cheyenne Exodus, also known as Dull Knife's Raid, the Cheyenne War, or the Cheyenne Campaign, was the attempt of the Northern Cheyenne to return to the north, after being placed on the Southern Cheyenne reservation in the Indian Territory, and the United States Army operations to stop them.
-The period lasted from 1878 to 1879.
+The Northern Cheyenne Exodus, also known as Dull Knife's Raid, the Cheyenne War, or the Cheyenne Campaign, was the attempt of the Northern Cheyenne to return to the northern Great Plains, after being placed on the Southern Cheyenne reservation in the Indian Territory, and the United States Army operations to stop them.
+In September 1878, about 300 Cheyenne men, women, and children headed north from their reservation, fighting and winning several skirmishes with the U.S. Army.
+In Nebraska, the Cheyenne split into two groups of about equal numbers.
+One group successfully reached Montana.
+The other group was captured and imprisoned in Fort Robinson, Nebraska.
+In January 1879 they escaped from their confinement and fled north.
+Most were captured or killed during the pursuit by the army, although a few escaped and remained on the northern plains.
+Seven Cheyenne warriors were tried and acquitted of killing white civilians during their flight.
+The Cheyenne who survived the flight were allowed to remain in the north.

 Background

 Following the Battle of the Little Bighorn, attempts by the U.S. Army to subdue the Northern Cheyenne intensified.
 In 1877, after the previous November's Dull Knife Fight, Crazy Horse surrendered at Fort Robinson in northwestern Nebraska a few Cheyenne chiefs and their people surrendered as well.
 The chiefs that surrendered at the fort were Dull Knife, Little Wolf, Standing Elk, and Wild Hog with nearly one thousand Cheyenne.
 On the other hand, Two Moon surrendered at Fort Keogh with three hundred Cheyenne in 1877.
 The Cheyenne wanted and expected to live on the reservation with the Sioux in accordance with an April 29, 1868 treaty of Fort Laramie of which both Dull Knife and Little Wolf had signed.
 However, shortly after arriving at Fort Robinson it was recommended that the Northern Cheyenne be moved to the Darlington Agency on the Southern Cheyenne and Arapaho Indian Reservation near Fort Reno in present-day Oklahoma.